CERT-Polska/ursadb/docs/indextypes.md

 More indexes means more accurate results, but indexing will take longer, and more disk will be used.

  - `gram3` is the most basic and important index, it should be used in all situations.
  - `text4` and `wide8` indexes are wery useful for textual data.
-They improve a lot of yara searches a lot and they don't need a lot of space, so they are almost always a good idea.
+They don't need a lot of space and improve results significantly, so they are almost always a good idea.
- - `hash4` is the most complicated.
+ - `hash4` is the most complicated type.
 It's not strictly necessary, and ursadb will work without it smoothly.
 But if you have enough disk space and can afford extra processing time, it'll reduce the number of false positives (and, in turn, make ursadb faster).

-## details
+## Details

 ### gram3 index